hylu-dev/paint/README.md

 This is a team project consisting of me and three other members.
 My role in the project was programming a number of tools, UI design, and some architecture contributions.
 I've included this project to demonstrate proficiency in OOP using the Java language.

-As this codebase has multiple contributors, there will be inline comments indicating the work that I've done as well as the below highlights pointing to work I've done (unless otherwise stated).
+As this codebase has multiple contributors, there will be function comments indicating the work that I've done as well as the below highlights pointing to code I've written (unless otherwise stated).

 ### Code Highlights